jen-d7/jcd-portfolio/README.md

 Hi!
 This is a basic portfolio.
 It is programmed with HTML, CSS, and a little JavaScript.
-The goal of this porfolio is to show the following skills:
+The goal of this portfolio is to show the following skills:
   * Programming: HTML, CSS, etc.
   * Artistic background.
   * Creative Writing background.